 If this sounds dangerous, imagine the opposite.
-What if no servant or group of servants could make decisions on their own?
-Then 70,000 groups would have to weigh in on every decision, from what color to paint the hall to the wording of every pamphlet.
+What if all 65,000 groups had to weigh in on every issue at every level - from pamphlets for the local jail to staffing and accounting in our New York offices?
 It would bring all work to a halt.
-We'd be in business meetings every day, debating things we know little about.
-And we'd lose the magic that happens when a small group of well-informed AAs, who know we are counting on them, work through a difficult issue to reach a spiritual solution.

-So we really have no choice but to prepare and elect the best people we can (Concept Nine), give them clear job descriptions and limits (Concept Ten), and trust and support them, offering guidance when asked (Concept Three).
+We'd be in business meetings every day, just to keep up.
+And we'd lose the magic that happens when a small group of informed AAs, who know we are counting on them, work through a difficult issue to reach a spiritual solution.
+So we really have no choice but to prepare and elect the best people we can (Concept Nine), give them clear job descriptions (Concept Ten), and trust and support them, offering guidance when asked (Concept Three).

-Of course, the servant can't just run wild with this freedom.
+Of course, the worker doesn't have free rein.
 Bill writes: "This 'Right of Decision' should never be made an excuse for failure to render proper reports of all significant actions taken; it ought never be used as a reason for constantly exceeding a clearly defined authority, nor as an excuse for persistently failing to consult those who are entitled to be consulted before an important decision or action is taken."
-The servant must report their decisions and actions, stay within defined limits, and ask for guidance when appropriate.
-And the groups don't get to abandon all responsibility; they must listen to the reports, provide any needed input, and in rare cases use their ultimate authority to replace a servant who misuses their trust.
+And the group doesn't get to abandon all responsibility; they must remain involved, and may sometimes have to replace a servant who abuses their trust.

 It's worth noting two themes that often come up when discussing the Concepts, one negative and one positive.
-First, the Concepts sometimes set up uncomfortable push-pull situations that force us to decide whether to stand fast, or to give in, or sometimes to ask someone who loves AA as much as we do to step down from their service role.
-This Concept is an example of that creative tension.
+First, the Concepts sometimes set up uncomfortable push-pull situations that force us to decide whether to stand fast, or to give in, or sometimes to ask someone who loves AA as much as we do to step down.
+This Concept is an example.
 As Bill says, "we must continuously balance the right relation between ultimate authority and delegated responsibility."
 And second, as suggested in Bill's comment about "tolerance, patience, and love of each other", the good news is that we may attain considerable spiritual growth by applying the 12 Concepts in our service life, starting at the group level.